Wild plants in and around Shimane 島根とその周辺の野生植物

 Erythronium japonicum / Katakuri カタクリ

 Erythronium japonicum, a so-called spring ephemeral, inhabits deciduous forests in mountainous regions, having one or two leaves with their mottled pattern.
-At the beginning of spring, it carries a distinctive and showy flower on the top of a long stalk, 20-30cm in length.
+At the beginning of spring, it carries a distinctive and showy flower on the top of a long stalk, 20-30cm long.
 As the flower ends, it dies back, as all the other spring ephemerals do.
-With the texture thick and soft, the leaves are long-oblong, 6-12cm in length.
-The flower blooms facing downward, the perianth segments, 6 in number, are light red-purple, each lanceolate, 4-5cm in height, their bases having dark purple patches at them, and bend backward.
-Stamens are about half as long as perianth segments; the anthers, dark purple, hang down, and pistil's style is somewhat cleft in three.
+With a texture that is both thick and soft, the leaves are oblong, measuring 6-12cm in length.
+The flower blooms facing downward.
+The perianth segments, 6 in number, are light red-purple, each lanceolate, 4-5cm in height, with dark purple patches at their bases, and bend backward.
+Stamens are about half as long as perianth segments; the anthers, dark purple, hang down, and the pistil's style is somewhat cleft in three.
 Bloom time: March-May.

 SPRING #5